 SQLite is likely used more than all other database engines combined.
 Billions and billions of copies of SQLite exist in the wild.
 SQLite is found in:

-SQLite is perhaps one of the top five most deployed software modules of any description.
-It might even be the number one.
+SQLite is probably one of the top five most deployed software modules of any description.
 Other libraries with similar reach include:

 Precise numbers are difficult to obtain and so exact rankings are impossible.
-But some commentators observe that SQLite tends to be statically linked and thus have multiple instances on each machine, whereas libz, libpng, and libjpeg tend to have just a single instance per machine in the form of a shared library or DLL.
-So even though the number of devices containing libz, libpng, and/or libjpeg, may be greater than the number of devices that contain SQLite, the total number of instances per device might be higher for SQLite and so SQLite might be the single most widely deployed and used software component.
+But our best guess is that SQLite is the second mostly widely deployed software library, after libz.
+Some commentators observe that SQLite tends to be statically linked and thus have multiple instances on each machine, whereas libz tend sto have just a single instance per machine in the form of a shared library or DLL.
+So even though the number of devices containing libz may be greater than the number of devices that contain SQLite, the total number of instances per device might be higher for SQLite and so SQLite might be the single most widely deployed and used software component.